moritzploss/ex-patterns/README.md

 match([5, _], [1, 2])       // no match
 ```

-Note that using placeholders on the **right side** (second argument) of the match
+Note that using placeholders on the **right side** (second argument) of the `match`
-will throw an error!
+function will throw an error!
 Thus, **placeholders can only be used in patterns, not in
 values!**

 In the above example, the *unnamed placeholder* was used to stand in for a single element